Gas Bottle Testing – LPG Tank Testing Facts

 Test station stamping tool

-Gas bottles that pass all of the tests are stamped with a new inspection date, showing the month and last two digits of the year.
+Gas bottles that pass all of the tests are stamped with a new gas bottle testing date, showing the month and last two digits of the year.

 In addition the test station stamps its own unique test station mark onto the gas bottle.